Echinochimaera

-Echinochimaera ("prickly chimera") is an extinct genus of chimaeriform fish, known from the Lower Carboniferous Bear Gulch Limestone in Montana, United States.
+Echinochimaera ("prickly chimaera") is an extinct genus of chimaeriform fish, known from the Lower Carboniferous Bear Gulch Limestone in Montana, United States.
 It is one of the earliest Chimaeriformes known.

 Taxonomy

 The genus' name derives from the Greek εχινό (echino) meaning spiny, and chimaera.
 It is assigned to the order Chimaeriformes.

 Species

 The two known Echinochimaera species lived in the Upper Mississippian (Serpukhovian).
 Fossils of the species were found in the Bear Gulch Limestone in Montana, United States.

 Both species have rounded bodies and paddle-like tails as well as large pectoral fins, two dorsal fins and a jaw fused to the braincase.
 The paddle-like tails indicate that E. meltoni was likely not a predator nor a fast swimmer.